Resources for Prospective Students

 Students who have outside coverage may be exempt from purchasing UIS health insurance.

-The Heath Services Office provides health care and health education to all students.
+The Heath Services Office provides services of health and wellness to all students.
 Appointments are free and confidential appointment.
-For more information, click here.